 Understanding Corsica involves getting to know its mountains’ spirit and its summits constantly swept and shaped by the winds, outlined by the sunlight and crossed by a captivating mist.
 The Corsican mountains are true treasures rich with discoveries, unforgettable moments and human experiences.
 The island offers some extremely varied choices of both stunning hikes for accomplished athletic people and magical easier walks for curious people who are eager to discover Corsica’s nature and heritage.

 At all times, the various island’s terroirs have provided food for the islanders who have cultivated them.
-Based on traditional home-cooked flavours, the Corsican dishes give pride of place to natural local products: honey, chestnut flour, clementines, hazelnuts, wine, cheese, charcuterie and other types of meats like veal or lamb… Corsica welcomes you into its kitchen and allows you to meet its producers, visit its wineries and sheepfolds or even have a ‘spuntinu’ (a kind of picnic) in the middle of the ‘maquis’ or near the fireplace.
+Based on traditional home-cooked flavours, the Corsican dishes give pride of place to natural local products: honey, chestnut flour, clementines, hazelnuts, wine, cheese, charcuterie and other types of meats like veal or lamb… Corsica welcomes you into its kitchen and allows you to meet its producers, visit its wineries and sheepfolds or even have a picnic in the middle of the ‘maquis’ or next to the fireplace.